furkankarayel/MovieFinder/README.md

 # MovieFinder Project

-A small web application for searching Movies or just explore random ones.
+A small web application for browsing Movies or just explore random ones.
 This project was done by Furkan Karayel.

 ## Install the dependencies
 ```bash